 - You do not need to build out APIs to pull data from various data sources.

 - API management is not required as they undergo various changes throughout the year.

 - Presence of a built-in monitoring system that monitors the performance and validity of the data passing through the pipeline.

 - A built-in notification system that alerts you when there are system or data quality issues

-- Automatically handles changes in the schema in both the destination as well as the source
+- Automatically handles changes in the schema in both the destination and the source.

-- Inexpensive, fast, and scales with your demand.
+- Inexpensive, fast, and scalable as your data demand grows.

-- Highly secure infrastructure to give you peace of mind
+- Highly secure infrastructure to ensure data security.